Montana-Code-School/Setup-Prework/MISSOULA_FT.md

 Now you are ready for the next and final challenge before class starts:

-[This repo](https://github.com/Montana-Code-School/first-assesment)  holds a basic server and some very simple javascript css and html files.
+[This repo](https://github.com/Montana-Code-School/first-assesment)  holds a basic server and some very simple javascript, css, and html files.

-`cd` into your code folder and lets clone our first repo `git clone <remote_path>`.

-`cd` into your new working folder and open your text editor.
-There will be a file titled `README.md`.
-Lets start there.
+Jump over there and fork the repo to your profile.
+Follow the directions in the [Readme](https://github.com/Montana-Code-School/first-assesment/blob/master/README.md)

 *****